MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/get-started-CDS-developers.md

 ## Content for on-premises deployments

 CDS for Apps is not available for on-premise deployments at this time.
-Content in this guide does not include information about options that are only available for on-premises or internet facing (IFD) deployments.
-For information related to these options, see the [Software Development Kit for Microsoft Dynamics 365 (online) and Dynamics 365 (on-premises)](https://msdn.microsoft.com/library/hh547453.aspx)
+Content in this guide does not include information about options that are only available for on-premises or internet facing deployments(IFD).
+For information related to these options, see the [Software Development Kit for Microsoft Dynamics 365 (online) and Dynamics 365 (on-premises)](https://msdn.microsoft.com/library/hh547453.aspx).